saisallagundla/email-service-project/README.md

   </div>
   <div class="content">
     <p>Hello {{FirstName}},</p>
-    <p>Welcome to <strong>FitLife Weekly</strong>, your go-to newsletter for the latest tips, trends, and insights in health, nutrition, and fitness.
+    <p>Welcome to <strong>FitLife Weekly</strong>,your go-to newsletter for the latest tips, trends, and insights in health, nutrition, and fitness.
 Whether you're a seasoned lifter or just starting your fitness journey, we've got something for everyone.</p>
     <!-- Content continues -->
   </div>
   <div class="footer">